apalache-mc/apalache/docs/src/apalache/tuning.md

 Parameters for fine tuning
 ==========================

-The parameters for fine tuning can be passed to the checker in a properties file.
+The parameters for fine-tuning can be passed to the checker in a properties file.
 Its name is given with the command-line option `--tuning-options-file=my.properties`.
 This file supports variable substitution, e.g., `${x}` is replaced with the value of `x`, if it was previously declared.